PythonRSAS/pythonrsas.github.io/_posts/2024-03-18-1-Analyzing-risk-profile-of-banks.md

 # Unfunded
 Unfunded commitments are important to consider because they represent potential future outflows of funds for the bank.
 While these commitments may not immediately impact the bank's balance sheet, they still represent obligations that the bank must fulfill when borrowers draw down on their credit lines or utilize their approved loans.

-When times are difficult, those in trouble will quickly draw down.
+When times are difficult, those in trouble will quickly draw down.Unfunded can quickly be drawn down.

-In a falling rate enviroment, then it is better to be in floating But in

-Unfuned can quickly be drawn down.
-A lot of unfunded.

 # Santander

 off balance sheet risks:
 1. Loans commitment granted (undrawn): in bad days this can quicky become problem
-2. Financial guarantees: LCs
+2. Financial guarantees

-In DM, impairment after GFC was 10%.
-In Ireland it was 30.

 # Loan write off
 Accounting Treatment: The bank *records the loan as a loss* on its income statement, which reduces its net income for the period.
 Simultaneously, it *removes the loan from its balance sheet as an asset* and adjusts its loan loss reserve account to reflect the loss.